imattau/nostr-community-conventions/README.md

 Logical structure:

 - `v`: payload version

 - `ttl`: time-to-live in seconds

 - `updated_at`: unix timestamp

 - `endpoints`: ordered list of endpoint objects

 - `caps`: optional capability identifiers

 - `notes`: optional text

 Direct `ip:port` endpoints are the **primary and expected** use case.

+### 5.4 Endpoint object format (Normative)

+Each entry in `endpoints` MUST describe a reachable transport endpoint.

+Required:
+- `url` – full endpoint URL.

+Optional but strongly recommended:
+- `priority` – integer where lower values are preferred (default `1000`).
+- `family` – `onion`, `ipv6`, or `ipv4`.
+- `k` – transport key fingerprint for TLS-protected endpoints.

+For `wss://` endpoints:
+- Publishers SHOULD include `k`.
+- Clients SHOULD fail closed when `k` is present and does not match the observed transport identity.

 ---